marschall/threeten-jpa/README.md

 Not supported is converting `TIME WITH TIMEZONE` to `OffsetTime` because there is no way of accessing this from JDBC/JPA.
 Converting `TIMESTAMP WITH TIMEZONE` to `OffsetDateTime` is only supported with the Oracle EclipseLink extension.

-The project requires Java SE 8 and JPA 2.1.
+The project requires Java SE 8 (for the date and time classes) and JPA 2.1 (for the attribute converters).

 Project Structure
 -----------------